MoralCode/ErgPower/index.md

 			- Is it a standard connection?

+- Rower
-- How much total energy is being put into the erg from the rower/handle? (this is useful for calculating the efficiency of the whole system)
+	- How much total energy is being put into the erg from the rower/handle? (this is useful for calculating the efficiency of thewhole system)

 		- How much is going into the elastic versus the flywheel?
+	- What speed is the handle moving at?

-- How can we collect this data while the flywheel cover is closed while allowing the drag factor to be changed?
+- How can we collect this data while the flywheel cover is closed while allowing the side dial for drag to be changed?

 	- Possibly drill a small hole in the mesh for passing cables?
+    	- a single twisted pair of ethernet cable or similar should be able to fit through the holes in the flywheel, if not just one cable. should be enough to get the relevant data out

-- How much power/information does the built-in cable/motor thing
+- How much power/information does the built-in cable/motor thing provide?
-	provide?

-	- Not much if at all, and it probably cant be used as the existing monitor needs it
+	- Not much power at all, and it probably cant be used as the existing monitor needs it
+	- informatin wise it may be better to use the [Concept2 SDK](https://www.concept2.com/service/software/software-development-kit) as the monitor does a lot of the processing of that signal for us

 - come up with a set testing workout (step workout?) to test how it works at various rates and powers
+- may also be nice to have a way to consistently pull the handle at certain speeds/powers to test the resistance consistently
+  - this might be able to be accomplished by droping a wight that's tied around a pulley and using gravity to pull the handle sideways in a repeatable manner

 - is there an effective way to crowdsource data from people who are interested in this and have the tools to do so (so I dont have to